 Three of the top revenue-earning sports betting markets in the US (New Jersey, Pennsylvania, Illinois) draw more than 90% of revenue from online sports betting.
 Arizona appears poised as a prime mobile sports wagering market.

 The allowance of up to 20 sports betting licenses sets the scene for an ultra-competitive Arizona market.
 Arizona becomes the second state to allow tribal casino ownership groups to compete for mobile sports betting market share.

 Michigan, the newest arrival to the US legal sports betting industry, operates with a similar model.
-Both tribal casinos and sports franchises can partner with brands like BetMGM, William Hill, WynnBET, and PointsBet, bringing the marketing expertise behind those brands to the Arizona market.
+Both tribal casinos and sports franchises can partner with brands like BetMGM, Caesars Sportsbook, WynnBET, and PointsBet, bringing the marketing expertise behind those brands to the Arizona market.

 Our $252 million annual revenue projection assumes an 8% tax rate on mobile sports betting revenue and predicts what the market can produce at full maturity.
 Arizona Casinos projects the state as a potential $300 million sports betting market annually, with $252 million per year from online sportsbook revenue.

 The $252 million annual revenue projection comes forth through analysis of other US and international markets.
 Sports betting reached new heights in the US in 2020, despite shortened and rearranged regular seasons in the NBA, MLB, NCAA men’s basketball, and the NHL.

-Arizona enters the legal sports betting industry at the perfect time, and mobile sportsbooks could launch in the Grand Canyon State in time for the 2021 NFL season.
+Arizona enters the legal sports betting industry at the perfect time, as mobile sportsbooks are expected to launch in the Grand Canyon State on September 9, in time for the 2021 NFL season.
 All 20 sportsbooks might not be in business at that time, but the Arizona Joint Legislative Budget Committee projects the market to reach maturity by 2024.